Cyriaque Lamar

 The droneport heaved and rumbled.
 Something colossal broke loudly somewhere, but Lina and the solar shade kept going.

-“Everyone from the Vatican to the Paramaribo Autonomous Squadron sent an emissary.
-All anyone proved was the Divine RAMbrusco was tap water, and even after the riots, people kept drinking that black-market brain juice.”
+“Everyone from the Vatican to the Paramaribo Autonomous Squadron sent an investigator.
+They all concluded the Divine RAMbrusco consisted of tap water and brains.”

-“Prions,” said Tippi.
-She’d heard of odd proteins.
+“Prions,” observed Tippi, who’d heard of odd proteins.

 “Did the nukes drop?”